-Disabled Living Foundation Provide advice about all types of daily living equipment for adults with disabilities and disabled children, older people, their carers and families, plus information on where to buy or hire disabled equipment or details of local organisations that can help.
+Disabled Living Foundation provide advice about all types of daily living equipment for adults with disabilities and disabled children, older people, their carers and families including, plus information on where to buy or hire disabled equipment or details of local organisations that can help.
+Also runs the website www.askSARA.org.uk, which contains advice and ideas on gadgets and equipment for all aspects of everyday life.